MicrosoftDocs/customer-insights/ci-docs/data/faqs-profile-summary.md

 ---
-title: FAQ for lead profile summaries in Dynamics 365 Sales (preview)
+title: FAQ for customer profile summary for Dynamics 365 Sales (preview)
 description: This FAQ provides information about the AI technology used in the insights provided by Customer Insights - Data to Dynamics 365 Sales (preview).
 It provides key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 12/13/2023 ms.custom: